 Accessing the path through genetic testing

-Although the path to developing new gene and drug therapies can be slow, the methodical process is carefully followed to protect public health and help ensure the safety and efficacy of treatments.4 Today, thousands of clinical trials are underway, and researchers continue to modify and improve their techniques as they expand their knowledge base in order to make safe and effective treatments a reality for patients.
+Although the path to developing new gene and drug therapies can be slow, the methodical process is carefully followed to protect public health and help support the safety and efficacy of treatments.4 Today, thousands of clinical trials are underway, and researchers continue to modify and improve their techniques as they expand their knowledge base in order to make treatments a reality for patients.

-“Until you know the exact genes responsible for your family member’s IRD, it’s likely you won’t be able to assess which gene therapy clinical trials or potential future treatments may be right for you or your family member.”
+“Until you know the exact genes responsible for your family member’s IRD, it’s likely you won’t be able to assess which gene therapy clinical trials may be right for you or your family member.”

 - Ginn SL, Amaya AK, Alexander IE, et al. Gene therapy clinical trials worldwide to 2017: An update.
 J Gene Med.
 2018;20:e3015. doi.org/10.1002/jgm.3015.